TimEpsilon/StonksTimeCore/LogBook/StonksTimeCore/Inputs.md

 - [ ] Recipe sequences not taken into account
 - [ ] Not every chest is a lootr chest
 - [ ] Add equivalency node
+- [x] Too many structures
+	- Install mod to know which structure
 ## Logs
 20